-This screen summarizes the results of blood flow processing.
+This screen summarizes the results of myocardial blood flow processing.
 For each study, a cine of the dynamic images is available on the left side of the display, polar maps of the corresponding perfusion and absolute blood flow are displayed in the middle, and graphs of the time activity curves of the blood and myocardial tissue (broken into LAD, LCx and RCA territories) are shown on the right side.
 A quality control chart is displayed at the bottom left showing whether each study passed several different measures of QC, with green indicating no problems, yellow indicating possible problems and red indicating definite problems.
-Polarmaps of the coronary flow reserve are shown on the bottom middle of the display, and a chart of Blood Flow and CFR values is shown at the bottom right.
+Polarmaps of the myocardial flow reserve are shown on the bottom middle of the display, and a chart of stress and rest absolute myocardial blood flow, myocardial flow reserve (MFR) and relative flow reserve (RFR) values, broken down into global as well as LAD, LCX and RCA territories, is shown at the bottom right.
+For calculating the relative flow reserve, there is a preference to include or exclude the basal segments; if the basal segments are included, the relative flow reserve will be indicated with "RFR+", the "+" indicating that the basal segments have been included.